 “It’s allowed me to respond a lot faster, with a lot more accuracy and consistency and resolution.
 The clarity which Bluebeam allows me to communicate with the rest of the design team is fantastic.”

 “What ultimately happened with the introduction of Bluebeam, is that the quality of what I was able to produce was such that, on two occasions, when we were doing things with more informal issues, we were able to just send it out straight away,” cites Jaramillo.
 “We were able to get a suite of drawings out and not have to run them by 2D CAD, and instead just issue them as-was.
 That saved us using two or three personnel, a couple of hours each.
 The saving there was definitely in the four figures.”

 This has now become the firm’s preferred process.
 “We were previously using a program called Visio, and we would draw 2D drawings of a typical floor plate across the building.
-You're looking at the apartment and where your pipework and your air conditioning units will be in a 2D space.
+You’re looking at the apartment and where your pipework and your air conditioning units will be in a 2D space.
 The resolution suffers a lot.
 We then had to convert those to PDFs.
 And then those get sent as markups to our CAD dock design team, for them to then clean up and send to the client.
-As you can see, there's a lot of steps there.”
-Bluebeam Studio in Revu allows Jaramillo’s team to markup 2D drawings as well as 3D models and share the markups in real time to both the field and office via digital PDFs.
-“Bluebeam Revu has reduced the number of steps and been a massive help with regards to productivity,” adds Jaramillo.
+As you can see, there’s a lot of steps there.”
+Bluebeam Studio in Revu allows Jaramillo’s team to mark up 2D drawings as well as 3D models and share the markups in real time to both the field and office via digital PDFs.
+“Bluebeam Revu has reduced the number of steps and been a massive help with regard to productivity,” adds Jaramillo.

 Striving for accuracy